oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             The session callback is called before ``pool.getConnection()`` returns so it can be used for logging or to efficiently set session state, such as with ALTER SESSION statements.
 Make sure any session state is set and ``connection.tag`` is updated in the ``sessionCallback`` function prior to it calling its own ``callback()`` function otherwise the session will not be correctly set when ``getConnection()`` returns.
 The connection passed into ``sessionCallback`` should be passed out through ``callback()`` so it is returned from the application’s ``pool.getConnection()`` call.

-            When node-oracledb is using Oracle Client libraries 12.2 or later, tags are `multi-property tags <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-DFA21225-E83C-4177-A79A-B8BA29DC662C>`__ with name=value pairs like “k1=v1;k2=v2”.
+            When node-oracledb Thick mode is using Oracle Client libraries 12.2 or later, tags are `multi-property tags <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-DFA21225-E83C-4177-A79A-B8BA29DC662C>`__ with name=value pairs like “k1=v1;k2=v2”.

-            When using Oracle Client libraries 12.2 or later, ``sessionCallback`` can be a string containing the name of a PL/SQL procedure to be called when ``pool.getConnection()`` requests a :ref:`tag <getconnectiondbattrstag>`, and that tag does not match the connection’s actual tag.
+            When node-oracledb Thick mode is using Oracle Client libraries 12.2 or later, ``sessionCallback`` can be a string containing the name of a PL/SQL procedure to be called when ``pool.getConnection()`` requests a :ref:`tag <getconnectiondbattrstag>`, and that tag does not match the connection’s actual tag.
 When the application uses :ref:`DRCP connections <drcp>`, a PL/SQL callback can avoid the :ref:`round-trip <roundtrips>` calls that a Node.js function would require to set session state.
 For non-DRCP connections, the PL/SQL callback will require a round-trip from the application.

             The PL/SQL procedure declaration is: